mariorz/voipdrupal/modules/voipplivo/README.txt

 == Installation ==

-Installing voipplivo.module is simple.
+Installing voipplivoframework.module is simple.
 It requires a few configuration steps on your Drupal site to let it know how to reach your Plivo server.
 It also requires a few settings in your Plivo configuration to make sure it knows which Drupal site to use.

 Plivo configuration: